BrummieQuinn/Harry-Potter/README.md

 2. My Focus:
    Again I was focused too much on trying to manipulating the containers and I was also forgetting to manipulate the box model for each element
    In short my view was too wide and I needed to narrow it.
-Again my mentor was the one who helped me see this and reign my focus back to the element I was manipulating e.g, content, padding, marging, border.
+Again my mentor was the one who helped me see this and reign my focus back to all of the element I was manipulating e.g, content, padding, marging, border.

-Once I was able to do this, I found the task straightforward with alot less frustration and a more formulaic method.
+Once I was able to do this, I found the task straightforward, with alot less frustration and a more formulaic method.